herve4m/quay-collection/docs/quay_application_module.rst

 ..
 Description

-- Create, delete, and update applications in Red Hat Quay organizations.
+- Create, delete, and update applications in Quay organizations.

 ..
 Aliases